owengretzinger/gitreadme/README.md

 ## Todo

 - [ ] Ability to enter your links like contact, project url, images, etc. to auto-populate the README
-- [ ] If the repo is too large, display top 10 files and ability to check off files to exclude
 - [ ] Cache using Redis ?
 - [ ] Rate limiting logic with auth
-- [ ] Optimize prompt
 - [ ] Enable diagram generation using DeepSeek R1
-- [ ] Loading indicators
 - [ ] Ability to share generated README ?
-- [ ] Stream in the AI response